crcritel/cloud-networking-resilience/README.md

 > If your browser tries to open the ZIP, right-click the link and choose **Save link as…**.

+---

+📚 **Citation**

+If you reference or reuse materials from this repository, please credit:

+> *Critelli, Cristian.* “Cloud Networking and Resilience.”
+Apress Media, LLC, 2026.
+> Companion repository available at [github.com/crcritel/cloud-networking-resilience](https://github.com/crcritel/cloud-networking-resilience)

 Copyright © 2026 Cristian Critelli.
 All rights reserved.
 This repository is intended as a companion for the book *Cloud Networking and Resilience* (Apress 2026).